Japanese internment at Ellis Island: Conditions

 The long stay of many internees was difficult at Ellis Island since the facility had previously housed people only briefly.
 The inescapable island was seen as a perfect prison with its large dining rooms and satisfactory dormitories.
 Upon arrival, the enemy aliens stayed in the Main Immigration Building on Ellis Island.
 The Registry Room was used as family day quarters for Japanese-Americans as well as Italian and German enemy aliens.
-More space was created in 1943 when administrative workers at Ellis Island were able to move to an office in New York, freeing up dormitory space for the people being held there.
+More space was created in 1943 when administrative workers at Ellis Island were able to move to an office in New York, freeing up living space for the people being held there.
 After being arrested and taken to Ellis Island, prisoners would be given a pair of American army shoes, khaki socks, shirt, and underwear.
 The conditions of the facility were described by some prisoners as, "bad food, bad medical care, overcrowding, lack of exercise and unhealthy conditions, including rats and urine-soaked mattresses."
 The Japanese-American internees also appear to have eaten in the same room as the Italian and German enemy aliens.